Refining Through Relationships

 When singles don’t have other people to share life with, discouragement and loneliness can set in.
 Because of this, it is essential singles learn to be proactive, reaching out to others for accountability and support when needed, being willing to admit limitations and accept help from others.
-Likewise, it is important for the church to do their part in reaching out to those who are alone, showing our single brothers and sisters that they are very loved and valued (1 Cor.
-12:26, “And whether one member suffer, all the members suffer with it…”, Phil.
-2:4, “Look not every man on his own things, but every man also on the things of others”).
+Likewise, it is important for the church to do their part in reaching out to those who are alone, showing our single brothers and sisters that they are very loved and valued and an essential part of the body of Christ.
+(1 Cor.
+12:26, Phil.
+2:4).

 If you are struggling and don’t know who to ask for help, talk to your elder, mentor, a trusted friend, or a family member.
 They may be able to help or give you some ideas.
 While your needs may not end up being met in the same capacity as you originally hoped, the Body of Christ will still be willing and able to help.